"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Poor training can lead to improper administration of medication, resident injuries, residents lacking basic hygiene, bedsores, and preventable infections.
 Lack of appropriate supervision can mean that negligence can continue for quite some time before anyone notices.

-Without good hiring practices, there is a chance that staff members can perpetrate abuse and neglect on vulnerable and unsuspecting residents.
+Without good hiring practices, there is a chance that staff members can perpetrate abuse and neglect of vulnerable and unsuspecting residents.
 When this happens, the nursing home should be held responsible.

 Nursing homes can be held liable for any injuries that were caused by:

-When you believe that a loved one is experiencing abuse or neglect in a nursing home or assisted living facility, it is critical to take proactive steps and remove them from their current setting.
-The facility should be reported and held accountable.
+When you believe that a loved one is experiencing abuse or neglect in a New York nursing home or assisted living facility, it is critical to take proactive steps and remove them from their current setting.
+The New York facility should be reported and held accountable.

-While abusers may be held criminally accountable for their actions, victims and family members may still be facing tremendous costs associated with the abusive situation.
+While abusers may be held criminally accountable for their actions, victims and family members may still face tremendous costs associated with the abusive situation.
 In this case, a victim or their family may be entitled to compensation for the harm done by the nursing home.
 Contacting a skilled nursing home abuse lawyer ensures that your legal rights are being represented and your loved one is no longer subject to an abusive situation.
-Call now (929) 274 8000.
+Call now at (929) 563-6780.

 Get In touch